Nayantara-Samtani/Customer-Sentiment-Analysis-Using-Reddit-Data/README.md

 Extracted and analyzed Reddit discussions to identify sentiment trends and gain insights from large volumes of unstructured text data.
 Overview

-I completed this project to learn more about sentiment analysis and how unstructured text data can be turned into something useful.
-Using Reddit discussions as the data source, I built a workflow that collected posts, cleaned the data, analyzed sentiment, and exported the results into Google Sheets.
-The project was a good opportunity to work with real-world text data and see some of the challenges that come with analyzing information that isn't already organized.
+I completed this project to get more experience working with Python and sentiment data.
+Using a dataset of Reddit posts, I explored how sentiment varied across discussions and looked at how factors such as posting time and user engagement related to positive, neutral, and negative posts.
+The project gave me the opportunity to work with real-world social media data and practice turning raw data into visual insights.

 What I Did

-The first step was collecting Reddit data and getting it into a format that could actually be analyzed.
-Since social media data can be pretty messy, a lot of the work involved cleaning text, removing unnecessary information, and preparing the data before running any analysis.
-Once the data was ready, I applied sentiment analysis techniques to classify comments and identify overall trends.
-After that, I automated the reporting process so the results could be exported directly into Google Sheets for easier review.
+I started by loading and preparing the dataset in Python using Pandas.
+After combining the date and time information, I analyzed how sentiment changed throughout the week and at different times of the day.
+To better understand the content of the discussions, I created word clouds for positive and negative posts and explored which words appeared most frequently in each group.

+I also looked at engagement by comparing upvotes across different sentiment categories.
+Using visualizations such as bar charts, boxplots, and word clouds, I was able to identify patterns in both sentiment and user interaction.
+The project focused less on building a predictive model and more on exploring the data to understand what stories it could tell.

 Skills Used

-Through this project, I worked with data collection, text cleaning, sentiment analysis, workflow automation, and reporting.
-I also gained more experience working with unstructured data, which was very different from the structured datasets I was used to working with in Excel and SQL.
-The project helped me understand how much of data analysis happens before the actual analysis begins.
+Through this project, I gained more experience working with Python, Pandas, Matplotlib, Seaborn, and data visualization techniques.
+I worked with sentiment-labelled data, performed exploratory data analysis, created visualizations, and compared engagement metrics across different sentiment groups.
+It was also good practice for working with datasets that require some preparation before analysis can begin.

-Key Takeaways
+Key Findings

-One thing I learned from this project is that getting the data ready is often harder than running the analysis itself.
-Working with Reddit data meant dealing with inconsistent formatting, different writing styles, and a lot of noise that had to be cleaned before any meaningful results could be generated.
-While the sentiment analysis was the main focus of the project, I think the biggest thing I gained was experience working with real-world data that doesn't come perfectly organized.
+The analysis showed noticeable differences in engagement across sentiment categories and highlighted how posting activity changed throughout the day and week.
+Creating the word clouds was particularly interesting because it made it easier to see the types of language commonly associated with positive and negative discussions.
+While the project was fairly straightforward, it reinforced how useful visualization can be when trying to understand large amounts of text-based data.